2007 Texas Longhorns football suspensions

 The 2007 Texas Longhorns football suspensions were separate incidents resulting in college football players being suspended from the 2007 Texas Longhorn football team at the University of Texas at Austin.
-Head coach Mack Brown suspended a total of seven players; six for alleged illegal activities, and one for a violation of National Collegiate Athletics Association (NCAA) rules.
+Head coach Mack Brown suspended a total of seven players; six for alleged illegal activities, and one for a violation of National Collegiate Athletic Association (NCAA) rules.

 Prior to the season

 Four Longhorn players were involved in legal issues during the off-season.
 Defensive end Henry Melton and linebacker Sergio Kindle were both arrested during the summer on charges of driving while intoxicated.
 Both players were suspended from the first three games of the season.
 They were required to do community service and also missed the first two days of practice to visit with a woman whose son was crippled by a drunk driver.